intel/idxd-driver/Documentation/driver-api/vfio-mediated-device.rst

 Registration Interface for a Mediated Bus Driver
 ------------------------------------------------

-The registration interface for a mediated bus driver provides the following structure to represent a mediated device's driver::
+The registration interface for a mediated device driver provides the following structure to represent a mediated device's driver::

      /*